mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Th: Yes
     H1- Has it been a lot of fun
     Th: Yes and I like making it frustrating. that other people find it frustrating!
+    ...
     Th: You’ve nearly got to mine.
 Mine’s very hard to get to.
     H1.
 Is it?
     Th: You’ll like it when you get to it.
     H 1: How many levels do you have?
     Th: Four.
 Mine’s the last one.
 And it’s very fun.
 Do you want to guess about it?
     H1: Erghm.
 Is there lots of bikes?
-    Th: Yes guess how many there are?
+    Th: Yes, guess how many there are?
     H1: Is it the whole screen?
     Th: YES!
 Laughs
     ...